jcasanella/chat_app/README.md

 .
 Basic github actions => Testing, Lint and Vet
 .
 Enable test coverage using CodeCov as part of the Github Actions

+[09/12/2022]
+.
+First Golang router => Created only for testing purposes

+[11/12/2022]
+.
+Improve Dockerfile with multistages and non root user